-- Establish the agency and partner capacity required for effective regional and local coordination to accelerate the implementation of goals and strategies. - Create robust fire-adapted community coordination between agencies, Tribes and partners. - Define local values at risk and establish organizational accountability to reduce that risk. - Prioritize funding and coordination so local fire protection organizations can carry out risk assessments and mitigation activities.
+- Focus on: - Establishing additional regional coordination to accelerate the implementation of goals and strategies. - Creating robust fire-adapted community coordination. - Defining local values at risk. - Prioritizing resources so local fire protection organizations can carry out risk assessments and mitigation.

+Strategy 3.
 Enhance and sustain a highly capable workforce.